c2dc/AB-TRAP/2. [B]onafide dataset/README.md

-To obtain the **Bonafide Dataset** please perform the following steps:
+To obtain the **Bonafide Dataset** please perform the following steps (using Python and Shellscript):

 # Obtain MAWILab traffic